-Test sequences are available on ftp://ftp.tnt.uni-hannover.de/testsequences/FrExt-candidate-sequences/upload/screen_content/ (accredited members of JCT-VC may contact the JCT-VC chairs for login information).
+Test sequences are available on ftp://mpeg.tnt.uni-hannover.de/FrExt-candidate-sequences/upload/screen_content/ (accredited members of JCT-VC may contact the JCT-VC chairs for login information).
 Some of the sequences are located in the N0294_Gaming and TongJiYUVRevision_02-24-2013, among other subdirectories.
 The last two tables shown below contain sequences used for the common conditions for screen content coding tests, as specified in JCTVC-U1015.